gaehlerm/SoftwareEngineering/README.md

 Or my version of this rule: "Use composition, not inheritance"

-"Inheritance is the base class of evil", [https://youtu.be/2bLkxj6EVoM?list=PLM5v5JsFsgP21eB4z2mIL8upkvT00Tw9B]
+"Inheritance is the base class of evil" [https://youtu.be/2bLkxj6EVoM?list=PLM5v5JsFsgP21eB4z2mIL8upkvT00Tw9B]

 [https://youtu.be/da_Rvn0au-g]

 Inheritance is considered to be one of the integral parts of OO programming and certainly one of the most widely used.
-Inheritance is often said to be an "is a" relationship.
+Inheritance is often described as an "is a" relationship.
 A sheep is an animal.
 Therefore, the sheep class has to inherit from the animal class.
 But as always, there is more to it.

-## Two types of Inheritance
+## Two Types of Inheritance

-There are two kinds of inheritance: implementation inheritance and interface inheritance.
+There are two types of inheritance: implementation inheritance and interface inheritance.
 Interface inheritance is used to define and implement interfaces.
-In C++ these base classes consists of only pure virtual functions which will be implemented in the derived classes.
-This kind of inheritance is completely fine.
-Actually, it is needed for many different purposes like runtime polymorphism.
+In C++, these base classes consist of only pure virtual functions that will be implemented in the derived classes.
+This type of inheritance is perfectly acceptable.
+Actually, it is needed for many different purposes, such as runtime polymorphism.

 ```py
 import abc